severin-denisenko/libnumerical/README.md

 - Classes for operating square also one, three and four -diagonal matrices.
 - Classes for I/O and operating CSV, TSV and GNUPlot tables.
+- Varius solvers for systems of linear equations.

 Future updates will include:
-- Varius solvers for linear equations.
 - Various interpolators.
 - Other numerical methods.